MooersLab/writingLogTemplate/README.md

   + Career development plans for each lab member, including you.
   + Biosafety.
   + Authentication of key biological and chemical resources.
-  + Rigorous statistical sampling and data analysis
+  + Statistical sampling and power analysis.
+  + data analysis.
+  + Data management (backups, archives).
-  + Data management and sharing.
+  + Data sharing.
   + The NIH PEDP.